You might need to train your core as a runner if………

 • Is it harder on one side compared to the other?

 These can all be small signs that an additional investment is needed for you to continue to run without pain.
-For further assistance, feel free to schedule an appointment and we can begin to help you with a plan to get back to your best running ability, or running pain free!
+For further assistance, schedule an appointment and we’ll get you back to your best, pain-free running self!

-Let’s face it, sciatica is a big pain in the butt (okay give me a break, I’m a newly minted dad, I need to polish up on the elegant art of dad joking).
-Leg pain, with or without numbness or tingling, can really be a huge limiting experience, not to mention emotionally draining.
-A lot of people like to think of it as a major setback, with fears of wondering the source, how long it’s going to last, or for that matter, if it’s ever going to go away.
+Leg pain, with or without numbness or tingling, can be a huge limiting experience—not to mention emotionally draining.
+Many people like to think of it as a major setback, with fears of wondering the source, how long it’s going to last, or for that matter, if it’s ever going to go away.

-For those of your that are presently dealing with it, or have dealt with it in the past, there is some good news.
-If you read the previous blog post on our website (intro to lower back pain) this type of problem is a temporary sensitivity our body has developed based usually on our habits, and we are very capable or re-adapting and overcoming.
-With a little detective work, we often can find the reasons why we are currently dealing with this, and apply a course of correction.
+For those of you who are presently dealing with it, or have dealt with it in the past, there is some good news.
+This type of problem is a temporary sensitivity our body has developed based usually on our habits, and we are very capable of re-adapting and overcoming it.
+With a little detective work, we often can find why we are currently dealing with this, and apply a course of correction.

-The first big questions your should ask yourself are:
+The first big questions you should ask yourself are:

--Has it been moving higher or lower in the leg quickly (within a matter of hours or days)?
+• Has it been moving higher or lower in the leg quickly (within hours or days)?

 Sciatica typically presents in the following manner: